Stubbing

 GetNamesForDisplaySuite.run();

-In each test sinon is used to stub the data which is returned when the code under test accesses selectors.users.names.
-This allows you to control the test cases for the unit test, and if any implementations change in other places that shouldn't change these two unit tests as they're isolated like unit tests should be.
+.
+This allows you to control the test cases for the unit test.
+If any implementations change in other places, this shouldn't change these two unit tests, as they're isolated (in accordance with best practice).

 In the above example there is the following code.